-Kendrick Lamar Wins Pulitzer…Hip-Hop Was Long Overdue
+Kendrick Lamar Accepts Pulitzer…Hip-Hop Was Long Overdue

 K-Dot, as Lamar is also known, has been nominated for a Grammy three times, but has never won.
 This year, DAMN. fell to another monster of an album, Bruno Mars’ 24K Magic, in the “Album of the Year” category.